Janpot/then-redis-scripts/README.md

 Or an object with following properties:

  - `String path`: path to the shared script.
  - `Array<String> keys`: Optional array containg KEYS for the shared script.
+If this array conatins a function it will be executed to obtain the value for a key each time the script is run.
  - `Array<String> argv`: Optional array containing ARGV for the shared script.
+If this array conatins a function it will be executed to obtain the value for an argument each time the script is run.

+ Calculating shared arguments on the fly can be useful when you want to pass a timestamp or a random seed for instance.

 <hr>